NouranAhmedk/FanControlSystem/README.md

 >2.
 The driver has one function:
 >  - void PWM_Timer0_Start(uint8 duty_cycle)
 >    - Description:
->       -The function responsible for trigger the Timer0 with the PWM Mode.
+>        - The function responsible for trigger the Timer0 with the PWM Mode.
->       -Setup the PWM mode with Non-Inverting.
+>        - Setup the PWM mode with Non-Inverting.
->       -Setup the prescaler with F_CPU/8.
+>        - Setup the prescaler with F_CPU/8.
->       -Setup the compare value based on the required input duty cycle
+>        - Setup the compare value based on the required input duty cycle
->       -Setup the direction for OC0 as output pin through the GPIO driver.
+>        - Setup the direction for OC0 as output pin through the GPIO driver.
->       -The generated PWM signal frequency will be 500Hz to control the DC Motor speed.
+>        - The generated PWM signal frequency will be 500Hz to control the DC Motor speed.
 >   -Inputs:
->       -duty_cycle: The required duty cycle percentage of the generated PWM signal.
+>        - duty_cycle: The required duty cycle percentage of the generated PWM signal.
 Its value should be >from 0 → 100
->   -Return: None
+>   - Return: None